-The specific medical needs of a cruise ship are dependent on variables such as ship size, itinerary, anticipated patient mix, anticipated number of patients' visits, vessels remaining in coastal waters, etc. These factors may modify the applicability of these guidelines, especially with regards to staffing, medications, equipment and supplies.
+The specific medical needs of a cruise ship are dependent on variables such as ship size, itinerary, anticipated patient mix, anticipated number of patients' visits, etc. These factors may modify the applicability of these guidelines especially with regards to staffing, medications, equipment and supplies.
 It is also recognized that due to the remote itineraries and complex logistics challenges specific to cruise ship medicine, emergency situations can periodically and temporarily disrupt the full provision of staffing, equipment and supplies as described in these guidelines.